vikramnitin9/tackle-data-gravity-insights/README.md

 The evaluation of RQ3 above ([link](#rq3---performance-on-architectural-metrics)) is only for Daytrader.
 To evaluate the other sample applications, run the above instructions ([here](#step-3-build-a-program-dependency-graph) and [here](#step-4-running-cargo)) replacing `daytrader` with the name of your application.
 Possible choices - `daytrader | plants | jpetstore | acmeair`.

 Each of these applications corresponds to one row of Table 1.
+We also used one proprietary application, denoted as `app1` in our paper, but we cannot release that here because it contains confidential data.